-Property and Equipment - Proceeds before Intended Use (Amendments to IAS 16)
+Property, Plant and Equipment - Proceeds before Intended Use (Amendments to IAS 16)

 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, an entity recognizes the proceeds from selling such items, and the cost of producing those items, in profit or loss.
 The amendments are applied on or after the first annual reporting period beginning on or after January 1, 2022, with early application permitted.
 The amendments are applied retrospectively, but only to items of property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after the beginning of the earliest period presented in the financial statements in which the Company first applies the amendments.
-The Company will recognize the cumulative effect of initially applying the amendments as an adjustment to the opening balance of retained earnings at the beginning of that earliest period presented.
-This amendment will impact the Company's future accounting for proceeds from mineral sales prior to reaching commercial production at levels intended by management, however there is no impact upon adoption on January 1, 2022.
+The Company adopted the amendments to IAS 16 with no material impact on the financial statements.